rempelj/ggj-pacman/README.md

 Code Standards
 =============
-- All Singletons are named Managers.
+- All Singletons are "Managers".
 Example: GameManager

 Setup with OSX and Eclipse
 =====================